zuercher8353/BINF4241-group28/Assignment5/Task3/ReadMe.md

  If a player wants to catch somebody that didn't shout Uno he can give the input "Uno" + "Player name" (e.g. UnoMarc) of the player that didn't shout uno.
 This must happen before the next player has taken his turn.

- The syntactic check happens in the the main class in the function ScanAndValidateInput(): , as long as the user doesn't give a syntactically correct input he gets asked again to give an input by displaying the output: "The given input is symentically not correct."
+ The syntactic check happens in the the main class in the function checkSyntaxInput() , as long as the user doesn't give a syntactically correct input he gets asked again to give an input by displaying the output: "The given input is symentically not correct."

- If the user has given an syntactically correct input, the input string gets precessed by the main function checkSemanticalCorrect() for it's semantical correctness.
+ If the user has given an syntactically correct input, the input string gets precessed by the game function playCardIfLegal() for it's semantical correctness.

  ##### Inputs that are only accepted during the game is running: